 This course is divided into two nearly-equal halves.
-The first half of the course is spent building competency as readers in the genre of poetry.
+The first half of the course is spent building competency as readers in the literary genre of poetry.
 We do this very systematically by studying the elements of poetry in our Kennedy/Gioia text (imagery, rhythm, form, etc.).
 We'll read a wide variety of mostly lyric poems in English, culminating in a few case studies of major 19th & 20th century poets: Emily Dickinson, Langston Hughes, and T. S. Eliot.
 We'll take a midterm exam at this point.

 During the second half of the course, we'll apply what we've learned by writing analytical papers and performing poems individually in oral presentations.
-Then we'll devote ourselves to an intensive study of a major 20th century poet with a global reputation, Nobel Prize Winner Pablo Neruda, immersing ourselves in the body of work sustained over his sixty-year writing career.
-At the end, you'll produce a research paper on a poet of your choice, and we'll take a final examination.
+Then we'll devote ourselves to an intensive study of a major 20th century poet with a global reputation, Nobel Prize Winner Pablo Neruda.
+We'll also briefly explore some extraliterary poetic forms, such as slam and video poetry.
+At the end, we'll study our local poetry scene through the work of five Santa Clara county poets, and you'll produce a research paper on a poet of your choice.
+Then we'll take a final examination.